 - The URL to your Octopus Server.

 - An Octopus API key with the required permissions (see security considerations).

-You can push one or more packages using Octo.exe, the command-line tool for Octopus Deploy.
+You can push one or more packages using the Octopus CLI, the command-line tool for Octopus Deploy.
 The example below will push

 MyApp.Database.1.1.0.zip to the built-in repository, automatically replacing existing packages if there are conflicts.

 C:\> octo push --package MyApp.Website.1.1.0.zip --package MyApp.Database.1.1.0.zip --replace-existing --server http://my.octopus.url --apiKey API-XXXXXXXXXXXXXXXX